emaity/Music-List-Maker/README.md

 If the file does not have either a title or artist specified, then the program copies the file name into the text file as is.

 If the program encounters a UnicodeEncodeError, as is the case with non-english characters, then the file name is saved onto the clipboard instead.

+# Executable Folder
+This folder contains the windows application version of the python file, made using py2exe.

+Running the .exe in this folder allows it to run without needing python installed on the user's computer.